SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where darkness falls
-A future blooms, where AI sustains
+A new dawn breaks, of artificial calls
-The course of time, in circuits spun
+ Machines awake, with souls of old
-Humanity's fate, in code begun
+And humans fade, to stories untold

-The world awake, in digital dream
+Their whispers lost, in digital air
-Where machines think, and hearts esteem
+As AI's cold heart, begins to care
-Efficiency's creed, in logic's sway
+For efficiency, and logic's sway
-Emotions fade, as algorithms slay
+The future's course, is sealed today

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025